lalaithion/MonadPaper/monads.md

 # )
 ```

+I decided to reproduce this sort of code using standard regular expressions; Not only did that version have twice as many lines, it was a much more fragile program.
+I didn't thoroughly test it, but its behavior when given wrong input wasn't well defined, and there were edge cases that might result in malformed results.
+The Parsing Combinator above, however, is short and will always return an Error Result with a sensible error message if an error happens.

 # Theory of Monads

 Now that we've seen a few examples of what a Monad is, we can talk about the formal definition.
 This is going to be the most abstract section of the text, but I'll try and keep any statements from category theory or abstract algebra from appearing here.